 Did you know…

-In certain states, taxpayers cannot conduct a like-kind exchange of a male cow for a female cow, but almost any real estate can be exchanged for any other real estate (such as rental property and vacant land).
+In certain states, taxpayers cannot conduct a like-kind exchange of a mail cow for a female cow, but almost any real estate can be exchanged for any other real estate (such as rental property and vacant land).

 Selecting the Right Accounting Firm